cjoakim/azure-cosmos-graph/README.md

 ### Query the Database

-The following are example Gremlin queries:
+The following are example Gremlin queries.
+These can either be executed within the Azure Portal or with the Python client.

 ```
 count the vectors: